cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Prefab

-A prefab is a special type of resource which can save the information of node as a file. so that it can be reused in other situations.
+A prefab is a special type of resource that can save the information of a node as a file. so that it can be reused in other situations.

-In Cocos Creator, creating a prefab is quite simle.
+In Cocos Creator, creating a prefab is quite simple.
 We just need to drag the node into the Assets Manager window, a *.prefab file will be automatically generated.

-Now, let's create a folder named Prefab in the Assets Manager window , which will be used to organize all prefabs together.
+Now, let's create a folder named Prefab in the Assets Manager window, which will be used to organize all prefabs together.

 Then, find the Box node and drag it to the Prefab folder, a prefab file named "Box" will be generated.

-The box node in the hierarchy can be deleted, because it won't be used when game is running.
-Instead, we will create nodes in script using Box.prefab to build the game map during gameplay.
+The box node in the hierarchy can be deleted, because it won't be used when the game is running.
+Instead, we will create nodes in the script using Box.prefab to build the game map during gameplay.

 ![create-box-prefab.gif](images/create-box-prefab.gif)